 Basic amenities such as grocery stores, pharmacies, convenience stores, etc. will be easily accessible, but please be aware that you may have to take a bus or walk a few blocks in order to do grocery shopping; this is normal for most Londoners.

 You will share your room with one or two fellow training participants of the same sex.
 The flat will have several bedrooms, with one or two bathrooms depending on the size.
-The Performing Arts Abroad group size is usually between 20 and 30 people of varying ages averaging 18 to 25, who join a dozen or so additional participants who come to London individually for the training sessions.
+The Performing Arts Abroad group size is usually between 20 and 30 people of varying ages averaging 18 to 25, who join a dozen or so additional international participants who come to London individually for the training sessions.
 In the past, there have been participants from many different countries, including the United States, Australia, Singapore, Germany, Finland, Denmark, United Kingdom, Italy, France, China, Spain, and more.

 A Day in the Life